Reno 101 / By Nicole Hamilton / December 12, 2017

 By being aware of your home equity, you’ll better protect your net worth and have greater control and awareness of your financial opportunities related to homeownership, for both the short and long term.

-Nicole Hamilton is the author of The Game Plan for Homeowners: Control Your Destiny and Win Big While Avoiding Common Traps, and the founder of Homeownering, an independent and unbiased resource for homeowners to get great financial outcomes.
+Nicole Hamilton is the author of Avoid the Money Pit, Turn Your Home into a Financial Powerhouse, and the founder of Homeownering, an independent and unbiased resource for homeowners to get great financial outcomes.

 If you’re thinking of renovating your home, learn about the options available for financing a remodeling project.